 Butler is an unincorporated community in Johnson County, Tennessee, and is located along the northern shore of Watauga Lake.
 Butler is served by a Post Office assigned zip code 37640.
-The community is part of the voting district # 4 area of the county, and the residents of this community vote at the Masonic Lodge in Butler.
+The community is part of the voting district # 4 area of the county.

 The settlement of what is now known as Butler began in 1768.
 The town was originally located on Roan Creek at its confluence with the Watauga River, and the community was originally called Smith’s Mill for the gristmill built on the bank of the Roan Creek in 1820.
 After the civil war, it was renamed in honor of Colonel Roderick R. Butler.